sofieseilnacht/MScDissertation_fcnn/README.md

         conda activate simuclass

 2. Install Dependencies without a Virtual Environment:

 If you prefer not to create a virtual environment, you can use the requirements.txt file to install the necessary dependencies directly:

         pip install -r requirements.txt

+Important Packages:
+- numpy
+- pandas
+- scikit-learn
+- TensorFlow
+- Keras
+Ensure you have Python installed (version 3.12.4 or later) to run the code.

 ### Project Workflow
 1. Simulation of Galaxies: